African-American comedians and “Africa jokes”

-Now compare Pryor’s subtle humor to the more recent, weak, attempt at laughs by Jamie Foxx, who visited Mozambique and South Africa (both countries standing in for 1974-era Zaire) while filming “Ali” with Will Smith.
+Now compare Pryor’s subtle humor to the more recent, weak, attempts at laughs by first Jamie Foxx, sort of riffing off Pryor.
+He visited Mozambique and South Africa while filming “Ali” with Will Smith (both countries standing in as locations for 1974-era Zaire) .

-Or the predictable punchline from Chris Rock, who filmed his most recent special partly in Johannesburg:
+Then there’s the predictable punchline from Chris Rock, who filmed part of his most recent comedy special in Johannesburg:

-Finally, there’s the more edgy comedy of Wyatt Cenac.
-[Cenac, btw, is also a very good actor (ref: “Medicine for Melancholy”) and makes his living working for Jon Stewart]:
+There’s also the more edgy comedy of the younger Wyatt Cenac, who is also a very good actor (ref: “Medicine for Melancholy”) and makes his living working for Jon Stewart:

 And as an extra I could not leave out this clip of white American comedian, Robin Williams, channeling the atrocious “The Gods Must be Crazy” on Jay Leno.
 I am ambivalent about the clip as there’s some strange genius (like wth Pryor) in how Williams–who worked with Pryor on Saturday Night Live–does the “God Must be Crazy” bit in the same breath as he undermines average Americans comprehensions of “Africa”.